eslint/eslint/docs/developer-guide/working-with-rules.md

 {% endraw %}
 ```

 Note: Suggestions will be applied as a stand-alone change, without triggering multipass fixes.
 Each suggestion should focus on a singular change in the code and should not try to conform to user defined styles.
-For example, if a suggestion is adding a new statement into the codebase, it should not try to match correct indentation, or confirm to user preferences on presence/absence of semicolons.
+For example, if a suggestion is adding a new statement into the codebase, it should not try to match correct indentation, or conform to user preferences on presence/absence of semicolons.
 All of those things can be corrected by multipass autofix when the user triggers it.

 Best practices for suggestions: